EXORCODE1/CONVERTO/README.md

 ---------->USING SPEED CONVERTER WE CAN CONVERT<----------
 A. From MPH-:
-     Convert from MPH to KPH
+     Convert from MPH to KPH.
      Convert from MPH to Knots
      Convert from MPH to Mach
 B. From KPH-: